 Model 15 was a custom build - it derives from a steel-string guitar shape that my client liked, and it has that look - a shorter body and a fuller lower bout.
 It is a crossover design, well-suited to the X-brace pattern.

 Model 16 is a very small body shape inspired by a 19th century spanish guitar of unknown make.
-It was used for a custom 12-string design - a fusion of renaissance and nineteenth century design.
+It was used for a custom 12-string design - a fusion of renaissance and nineteenth century design!
 I used my Long-Bar pattern for this one.

 In 2015 I made a copy of the 1940 Hauser I, which I restored for Julian Bream prior to its return to the Augustine family.
 This is my model 17.
 It made a very beautiful instrument that has exceeded my expectations - I sold it immediately and started building another one straight away.
 As a result the Hauser I/Bream 1940 model became a permanent fixture.
 I've made 5 copies so far, the latest being a shorter scale (640mm) version, which you can hear and see here.

 In 2017 I was commissioned to make an 8-string guitar using a Roudhloff brothers' body shape and a short scale-length of 600mm.
 The original guitar used transverse bracing, but I decided to use an X-braced top for this - it was a Roudhloff X-braced guitar which inspired me to try the X in the first place about 10 years ago - since then I have used it in several of my body shapes, large and small, so i was confident it would work well.
 I was also keen to try it out in one of their own body shapes.
 The result far exceeded both my expectations, and the client's.
-This will be model 18 - Roudhloff.
+This is model 18 - Roudhloff.
 The effect of having extra lower tuned basses is wonderful, and the string voicing/separation is outstanding in a small box like this.
 The X- brace provides evenness and good sustain everywhere, and the short scale-length makes for easy playing.
 Also plenty of tone-colour available.
-It would also work as a 6 string guitar of course.
+It would work well as a 6 string guitar too, of course.